GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86AssemblyAndC.md

 Effective address = scale * index + base
 ```

+___Base___ is the starting address.
-_Index_ is an offset into an array.
+___Index___ is an offset into an array.
-_Scale_ is a factor of _index_.
+___Scale___ is a factor of _index_.
 It is one of the values 1,2,4,8, any other is invalid.
 If you use 1, the offset must be calculated manually.
 For example, to get the address of the _n^th_ element in an array where each element is 12-bytes long, scale must be set to 1 because the length is 12 instead of 1,2,4 or 8 and a compiler must calculate the offset :
 ```
 Effective address = 1*(12*n) + base
 ```

+&nbsp;

 Why use SIB?

 In this example, an additional `mul` instruction must be executed to get the offset which consumes more than 1 byte, while SIB only consumes 1 byte.
-If this is scales, it can be detrimental to te performance of the CPU.
+If this is scaled, it can be detrimental to te performance of the CPU.

 The values 2,4 and 8 are not random.
 They map to 16-bit (2 bytes), 32-bit (4 bytes) and 64-bit (8 bytes).

-_Base_ is the starting address.

 Below is the table listing all 256 values of SIB byte :

 TODO: SIB Table

+&nbsp;

 #### Example: